 Ms. MacLaine credits her ‘angel on her shoulder’ for the continuing luck that she had in show business.

 I cannot attest to the birth time of this chart, but according to most astrological sites, it’s accurate, At first glance, her ‘angel on her shoulder’ is probably Neptune, conjunct her Moon.
 But that Sun conjunct Mars link is nothing to sneer at, either.
-And because these four planets are tied together in a trine, the best of them are accented.
+And because these four planets are tied together in a trine, the best of them is accented.

 So what about the Finger of God (Yod) pointing at Virgo Rising?